-Predicting Educational Loan Defaults: Application of Artificial Intelligence Models
+Predicting Educational Loan Defaults: Application of Machine Learning and Deep Learning Models

 Keywords: Credit Risk, Educational Loans, Statistical Techniques, Artificial Intelligence Techniques